What Is Form I-9?

 - Employment authorization document issued by the Department of Homeland Security

 Along with the above documents, employees can use options like a Certification of Birth Abroad, a certified birth certificate, or an employment authorization document.
-For those under 18, school or medical records are also acceptable.
-Just make sure all documents are from the approved USCIS list and are genuine and unexpired.
+For those under 18, school or medical records are also acceptable forms of identification.
+Ensure that all documents are from the approved USCIS list, genuine, and unexpired.

 Anti-Discrimination Protections Related to Form I-9

-The USCIS takes discrimination laws seriously, particularly concerning Form I-9.
+The USCIS adheres to anti-discrimination laws, particularly those related to Form I-9.
 Activities that may break regulations include:

 - Asking an employee for extra documents besides what’s listed on Form I-9